Bader-alq4/next-up-showcase/README.md

 This repository is a **backend showcase** for the real-world project **NextUp Hoops**, a tryout and registration management platform for youth basketball organizations.

-The frontend and production version are separate, but this repository demonstrates backend design, authentication, payment, and email workflows.”
+The frontend of the production Next Up Hoops platform is built in a separate private repository, but the video demo above shows the full interface.

 This repo is a **cleaned and documented showcase** of how I structure and write backend code for professional APIs.
 This repo is not the full production app.